A Brief Professional Biography:

 I moved to Asia 1998.
 Why?
 It's a complicated story.
 I had founded an AIDS fundraising organization in San Francisco that made money by selling "used" orchid plants in huge outdoor sales in the Bay Area and South Florida.
 I was president the organization for ten years.
 We had a commercial greenhouse and more than 5o volunteers.
 Large quantities of plants came from donors in Asia, particularly Thailand.
 I came here to find HIV programs that needed funding and learned that most needed more than money.
 After I began to put my consulting skills to work it became apparent that my destiny was to live and work in Asia.
 Besides, I got tired of the commute from San Francisco anyway.

-For nearly twenty-one years I was a partner in and eventually CEO of Purple Dragon Ltd, which was originally founded as Utopia Tours.
-We are Asia's gay travel pioneers.
+For nearly twenty-one years I was a partner in and eventually CEO of Purple Dragon Ltd, which was originally founded as Utopia Tours, Asia's gay travel pioneers.
 We were Asia's oldest (20 years as of August 2018) and largest (offering 10 countries, eight of which have our own people on the ground) tour company specializing in LGBTQ guests.
 We are 100% internet and have been since the beginning, which makes us pioneers in that respect as well.
 More than a third of our guests have traveled with us at least three times.
 The record is a couple in San Francisco who will make their 29th trip us in March 2019.